fieldtrip/website/development/git.md

 ### What is git?

-[git](http://git-scm.com/) is version control system to keep track of the changes to files and maintain a consistent repository, just like [svn](http://subversion.tigris.org/).
-While svn follows a linear approach to version, where each user makes some changes to the main code and then a second user can make some other changes, git allows for multiple users to work in parallel and then merge their code in the main repository.
+[Git](http://git-scm.com/) is version control system to keep track of the changes to files and maintain a consistent repository, just like [svn](http://subversion.tigris.org/).
+While svn follows a linear approach to version, where each user makes some changes to the main code and then a second user can make the next change, git allows for multiple users to work in parallel and then merge their code in the main repository.
 This approach scales very well, considering that, for example, the [Linux kernel](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git) and [ android](https://android.googlesource.com/) use git.

 There are lots of resources available on the internet to learn more about git.
 The starting point is [this documentation](http://git-scm.com/documentation).
 If you have a question, it's most likely already being answered at [Stack Exchange](http://stackoverflow.com/questions/tagged/git). git is extremely powerful and flexible, so the following tutorial will give only the most basic ideas and tools to modify the FieldTrip code.